Now THAT’S happiness at work

 That is happiness at work, right there.

-3 thoughts on “Now THAT’S happiness at work”
+3 responses to “Now THAT’S happiness at work”

 Nobody wants to work in a place wherein nobody values your work and your sole purpose is to serve.